 Now, if the matrix $(a_{j,m})_{1 \le j,m \le k}$ has non-zero determinant, then it is invertible.
 Hence, if we know $f(1), \dots, f(k)$, then using Gaussian elimination we can compute $x_1, \dots, x_k$.

-In our case, $f(j)$ will be an extended Shapley value and $x_m$ will be the number of independent sets of size $m$ (Theorem~\ref{theorem:ef_weighted}), $k$-coloring that uses $m$ colors (Theorem~\ref{theorem:hy_embedded}) or matchings in a bipartite graph of size $m$ (Theorem~\ref{theorem:my_embedded}).
-Hence, based on the fact that computing $\sum_{m=1}^k x_m$ is \#P-hard we will get that computing EF-value, HY-value and MY-value is also \#P-hard.
+In our case, $f(j)$ will be an extended Shapley value and $x_m$ will be the number of independent sets of size $m$ (\cref{theorem:ef_weighted}), $k$-colorings that use $m$ colors (\cref{theorem:hy_embedded}) or matchings in a bipartite graph of size $m$ (\cref{theorem:my_embedded}).
+Hence, based on the fact that computing $\sum_{m=1}^k x_m$ is \#P-hard we will get that computing the EF-value, the HY-value and the MY-value is also \#P-hard.

-Note that based on Eq.~\eqref{eq:esv_is_colorings} each extended Shapley value is a sum over exponentially many colorings and, in general, two colorings that result in different partitions of nodes may have different weights.
-Hence, the main challenge with this approach is to (1) express an extended Shapley value as a weighted sum over polynomial number of elements and (2) creating a system of linear equations that results in a matrix which is invertible.
+Note that based on \cref{eq:esv_is_colorings} each extended Shapley value is a sum over exponentially many colorings and, in general, two colorings that result in different partitions of nodes may have different weights.
+Hence, the main challenge with this approach is to (1) express an extended Shapley value as a weighted sum over polynomial number of elements and (2) to create a system of linear equations that results in a matrix which is invertible.